k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 Notes:

 - The maximum number of entities populated by the tester user is [limited by their environment's permission set](10_environment_roles_tab.md#read-and-write-and-number-of-entities).
 This is the maximum number of entities of the task.
 - The maximum number of entities in the task is limited to the number of entities returned from the Custom Logic flow or by the Max Number of Entities task parameter.
-For example: if the maximum number of entities in the task is 50, but the custom logic only returns 30 entities, the task will process 30 entities.
+For example: if the maximum number of entities in the task is 50, but the custom logic returns 30 entities only, the task will process 30 entities.
 - Populate the Entity ID as populated in the source environment.
 For example, populate the Entities List with 1, 2 in order to extract Customers 1 and 2.
 The TDM execution process [concatenates the required components](/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md) to each Entity ID when building its LUI.